ctrteam/PLATL/PLATL.md

-# v19.2
+# v19.3

 - Update strong 💪🔥🔥  Free for you 🤭
-- so...semangat ALL STAR TEAM
+- So...semangat ALL STAR TEAM

      Root channel:
 - 🛠️ [@artofrooting](https://t.me/artofrooting)